-T 1 1 1 1 19 2246 Commercial Bank of Australia and residence (former) 12 Parade Street Significance The two-storey former Commercial Bank of Australia (CBA) and residence is strategically located on a prominent corner of the main street diagonally opposite the Post Office.
+19 2246 Commercial Bank of Australia and residence (former) 12 Parade Street Significance The two-storey former Commercial Bank of Australia (CBA) and residence is strategically located on a prominent corner of the main street diagonally opposite the Post Office.
 It is aesthetically significant as a very fine and uncommon example of Federation Academic architecture.
 The historical and social value of the prestige of the Bank Manager and the banking institution, his residence, and the reputable Architect of the day, are expressed in the building.
-The former CBA makes a considerable 2 Interformer ODA makes a considerable landmark contribution to the main street, townscape and historic fabric of Pingelly.
+The former CBA makes a considerable landmark contribution to the main street, townscape and historic fabric of Pingelly.
 History The CBA Bank originally leased Hedley Earnest Hardman's premises at 18 Park Street.
 After another lease, in 1910 the Bank purchased this site from James Edward Tregurtha and Benjamin Hughes for £700 who had acquired the site from the original owner, Loban, who was a blacksmith and wheelwright.
 The architects Cavanagh, Cavanagh and Parry designed the building and the contractor C. W. Arnott completed the construction in 1911.
 In 1974, a complete renovation and expansion took place.
-20 5907 Ayton's Newsagency (former) 14 Parade Street Significance Former Ayton's Newsagency is the north most of five shops that form a continuum along the east side of the main street presenting five similar stepped parapets.
+2 CUALITY MEATS Princip Planner 20 5907 Ayton's Newsagency (former) 14 Parade Street Significance Former Ayton's Newsagency is the north most of five shops that form a continuum along the east side of the main street presenting five similar stepped parapets.
 Each parapet represents a separate shop, with the two south parapets comprising one building with two identical two shop fronts.
-Each shop demonstrates a different shop 2

-21 5907 McGorlick's shops (2) 16 Parade Street Significance

-(former) 2

-of five shops that form a continuum along the

-CULALITY MEANS east side of the main street presenting five

-similar stepped parapets.
-Each parapet

-represents a separate shop, with the two

-south parapets comprising one building with

-two identical two shop fronts.
-Each shop demonstrates a different shop front of various

-periods of development from the 1920s.
+Each shop demonstrates a different shop 2 front of various periods of development from the 1920s.

-and the second s The five shops are historically, socially and aesthetically significant for the goods and

-services thy are provided, the social

-connections in the provision of those

-services, from the early development of the

-town, and the contribution to the historic

-streetscape and townscape of Pingelly.
+The five shops are historically, socially and aesthetically significant for the goods and services thy are provided, the social connections in the provision of those services, from the early development of the town, and the contribution to the historic streetscape and townscape of Pingelly.

-History

-As the main town of Pingelly became

-established, the main shopping area was in
+As the main town of Pingelly became established, the main shopping area was in Park Street west.
+However, Parade Street eventually took over with larger shops.

+The site (Lot 69) was originally owned by, Loban, who was a blacksmith and wheelwright.
+Tregurtha and Hughes, purchased the site, later selling to Ayton who built the store for his newsagency business, and has housed various business since that time.

+Ayton relocated the newsagency business to the former Union Bank building when the bank closed.

+McGorlick's shops (2)

-Park Street west.
-However, Parade Street
+16 Parade Street

-eventually took over with larger shops.

-The site (lots 79 & 80) was owned by William

-McGorlick for his wife Annie who had

-successfully bid for the lots on their 1st

-release.
-McGorlick, was a residential builder

-in Pingelly and Narrogin.
-There was an

-arched doorway on the shared wall of the

-semidetached shops.
-They have had various business since that time including tearooms,

-deli and chemist, changing hands many times

-over the decades.

-<image/> 22 5907 Wilson's Drapery Shops (2) (former) 18 Parade Street Significance Former Wilson's Drapery shops (2) are at the south end of five shops that form a continuum along the east side of the main street presenting five similar stepped parapets.
-Formerly two shops it now has a single shop front under the two parapets.
+The former McGorlick's shops (2) are central of five shops that form a continuum along the east side of the main street presenting five similar stepped parapets.
 Each parapet represents a separate shop, with the two south parapets comprising one building with two identical two shop fronts.
-Each shop demonstrates a different shop front of various periods of development from the 1930s.
+Each shop demonstrates a different shop front of various periods of development from the 1920s.

 The five shops are historically, socially and aesthetically significant for the goods and services thy are provided, the social connections in the provision of those services, from the early development of the town, and the contribution to the historic streetscape and townscape of Pingelly.

-History As the main town of Pingelly became established, the main shopping area was in 2
+As the main town of Pingelly became established, the main shopping area was in Park Street west.
+However, Parade Street eventually took over with larger shops.